gianniskalyvas/ohss/README.md

 # Oral Health Surveillance System (OHSS)

-Oral Health Surveillance System (OHSS) is a full-stack web application designed to streamline the process of scheduling, managing, and administering oral health examinations and sessions.
-This project builds on Java (Spring Boot) for the backend and Angular for the frontend.
+The Oral Health Surveillance System (OHSS) is a web-based tool designed for teams of doctors to visit schools, collect oral health data, and (in future versions) perform data analysis.
+Currently, the application enables efficient data retrieval and management from multiple schools by multiple examiners.
+Data analysis features are planned for future version.

-## Features
+## Purpose

-- User authentication and authorization
-- Examiner and examination management
-- Session scheduling and tracking
-- RESTful API integration
-- Secure backend with Spring Security
+OHSS is designed for two main roles:

+- **Doctors:** Visit schools and collect oral health data using the system.
+- **Admin:** Manage doctor accounts and, in the future, perform data analysis on the collected data.

+Currently, only data collection and doctor management are available.
+Data analysis features for admins are planned for future development.

 ## Tech Stack

 - **Backend:** Java, Spring Boot, Maven
 - **Frontend:** Angular, TypeScript, HTML, CSS
-- **Database:** MySQL (set connection URL in `application.properties`).
+- **Database:** MySQL (configure in `application.properties`)

 ## Getting Started

 ### Prerequisites
-- Java 17+
+- Java 17 or higher
-- Node.js 16+
+- Node.js 16 or higher
 - npm or yarn
 - Maven

 ### Backend Setup
-1. Navigate to the backend directory:
+1. Go to the backend directory:
    ```bash
    cd ohss-backend
    ```
-2. Add your database credentials to `src/main/resources/application.properties`:
+2. Set your database credentials in `src/main/resources/application.properties`:
    ```properties
    spring.datasource.username=YOUR_USERNAME
    spring.datasource.password=YOUR_PASSWORD
    ```
-   Or set them as environment variables.
+   Or use environment variables.
 3. Build and run the backend:
    ```bash
    ./mvnw spring-boot:run
    ```
-4. The backend will start on `http://localhost:8080` by default.
+   The backend runs at `http://localhost:8080` by default.

 ### Frontend Setup
-1. Navigate to the frontend directory:
+1. Go to the frontend directory:
    ```bash
    cd ohss-frontend
    ```